WATER QUALITY MONITORING

 Third Rock can customize a pollutant source assessment and monitoring scheme to match your watershed needs.
 We are well-trained and uniquely experienced to execute the following types of water quality monitoring: biological, chemical, and bacteriological.

 Macroinvertebrates are affected by all environmental stream variables including physical, chemical, and biological conditions.
-Because they cannot escape the pollution, their presence is indicative of both short- and long-term stream health from the cumulative effects of pollution.
+Since they cannot escape the pollution, their presence is indicative of both short-term and long-term stream health from the cumulative effects of pollution.

 Third Rock is proficient with various approaches to microbial source tracking (MST), having used a variety of bacteriological, chemical, visual and DNA tracers to identify fecal pollution sources.
 These MST approaches can assist clients in clarifying the relative contributions of different fecal sources, such as human waste, agriculture, or pet waste, so the most cost effective best management practices can be implemented to address sources.